lge07/purecode/README.md

-# purecodewar
+# purecode
-*another terminal text editor, now with extra mediocrity*
+*another terminal text editor, now extra mediocre*

-Purecode is largely a practice for me in writing more advanced Python code, with actual thought put in, even though the results may not be so fantastic.
+Purecode is largely a practice for me in writing more advanced Python code, trying to think through the process more.
 The goals are the following:
 - Extensibility
 - Simplicity
 - Efficiency

-These are all rather vague, but code will likely be fairly simple since I don't have the skills, and at least it'll be documented well.
-The efficiency is hypothetically a product of the simplicity.
-Extensibility?
-Well, that'll be covered in the next part.

-Eventually I'll move to something that isn't the bloated whale of Python, but that'll be soon (tm).
-NOT JAVASCRIPT!
+Sound like marketing speak?
+Sure does.
+Most are fairly ironic given how this is Python, which is clearly known for its legendary efficiency and simplicity.
+The idea is to have simple code and by extension have it run efficiently.

+Extensibility is covered in the next section.

+Eventually I'll move to a worthwhile language (e.g. C/C++), but for now, Python will have to do.
+Javascript isn't an option, since it isn't worthwhile.

 I'll have to learn the following:
 - Curses programming
-- Anything OS-related
+- OS-related programming (e.g. pipes, stdin/out control, subprocesses, maybe threads.)
-- String Buffers: Why they exist and how to implement them
-- UNIT TESTING \o/
+- Text buffering
+- Unit testing (inevitably)
 - Logging
-- More advanced topics
+- Algorithm design, data structure design.

 ## How it *should* work

-Purecode working at all is a stretch of the imagination for sure, but I'll try to explain as clearly as possible what it should do.

-The base is based on a series of utilities, within the ``utils`` folder.
-Here's a list with a mediocre description:
+The base is based on a series of utilities, within the ``utils`` folder:
+- Buffer: Store, load, modify, and save a body of text.
 - Search: Search a body of text using regex, and return match counts, beginnings and ends of each match.
-- Modify: Modify specific components of a body of text, pretty self-explanatory.
-- Delete: Delete specific components of a body of text, probably redundant.
 - External: Run commands within the terminal, and get their output.

-All of these will do what they need, run output through whatever applicable add-ons there are, and then output a series of final modifications.
-This is so that redundant changes or changes that can be grouped into one don't slow things down as much.
+Basically a terminal emulator tacked on.

+Add-ons require further thought.
+Likely, it'll have to involve either a loop to influence each utility (if it's an "always on" behaviour), or some sort of external trigger (if it's an "occasional" behaviour.)

-Input -> process -> add-ons -> package and output
+Like this: Input -> process -> add-ons -> package and output
-Combinations of the utilities will be used to do extra things.
-For example:
-- Search and replace: Combine the search and modify/delete utilities
-- In-editor terminal: Run AND get output from the terminal
-- etc.

-Here's a list of some features I'd like to have:
+Base features:
 - Search, search and replace
 - File manager built in?
-- Unified command prompt that sends commands to both the OS and purecode, requires some thonk
+- Unified command prompt that sends commands to both OS and editor.
-- Auto-parenthesis completion, with some sort of unique way of explicitly showing which ones are impacted.
+- Auto-parenthesis completion, explicitly showing how many nested elements there are and so on.
 - Current buffer statistics (lines, columns, spaces, etc.)
+- Configuration via config file.
+- Autocomplete???
-- Support for user and included scripts that do extra stuff (tm)
+- Support for user and included scripts that handle additional functionality
-  - Linter
+  - Linting
   - Source control
   - Syntax highlighting
   - Selection from the system clipboard, and saving to a temporary clipboard.

-So really, hypothetically, you could run purecode without the UI.
-Except that would probably be a big pain, and you wouldn't really want to do that.
+It'll likely be possible (although questionably logical) to run purecode without a GUI.

 The GUI Command interface will be within the folder ``gui_utils``.
 There will be a few simple functions that can be expanded by extensions and the like.
 - Bottom bar class with ability to modify the text and a variety of parameters.
-- Main text window class with ability to modify text and add appearance :D
+- Main text window class with ability to modify text and add appearance

-I'll probably add more in as needed, since the feature set will likely balloon but for now that's it!

 TODO: File system buffer?
 Unique strictly rectangular selection?